RavinSG/obsidian-cyber/THM/Enumeration.md

 Folders and files that can be written to or executed from:

+- `
-- `find / -writable -type d 2>/dev/null` : Find world-writeable folders
+` : Find world-writeable folders
 - `find / -perm -222 -type d 2>/dev/null`: Find world-writeable folders
 - `find / -perm -o w -type d 2>/dev/null`: Find world-writeable folders